bacanapps/drupalcon2014/README.md

 https://austin2014.drupal.org/session/getting-more-out-your-logs-logstash-and-graylog2

-tons of stuff about monitoring your logs, with the info here I can put [I P hard] out of business (hint: http://sensuapp.org/ kicks the crap out of nagios )
+tons of stuff about monitoring your logs, with the info here I can put some monitoring companies out of business (hint: http://sensuapp.org/ kicks the crap out of nagios )

 https://austin2014.drupal.org/session/dont-fool-yourself-you-need-commerce-your-site-10-use-cases-you-havent-thought-about